IronCoreLabs/ironcore-alloy/TSC_ALLOY_MIGRATION_GUIDE.md

 - Use `rekey_edeks` to upgrade existing V3 EDEKs to V5
 - After rekeying, all documents are discoverable via `get_searchable_edek_prefix`
-- Note: rekey never downgrades — a V5 EDEK stays V5 even if `legacy_tsc_compatible_write_format` is still `true`
+- Note: rekey never downgrades — a V5 EDEK stays V5 even if `legacy_tsc_write_format` is still `true`

 ## Rolling Deployments

-The legacy format support is safe for rolling deployments where some services are on `legacy_tsc_compatible_write_format: true` and others have already switched to `false`:
+The legacy format support is safe for rolling deployments where some services are on `legacy_tsc_write_format: true` and others have already switched to `false`:

 - All Alloy instances read both V3 and V5 data regardless of write format configuration
 - Rekey never downgrades: a V5 EDEK stays V5 even if processed by a legacy-configured service